mattclifford1/ComputationalLogic/Readme.md

 teacher(peter) :- true.
 ```

-this implementation would be able to develop either of the rules
+this implementation would be able to develop either of the rules in the "existential" rulebase

 ```
 teacher(X) :- happy(X).